MujtabaAhmedRaja/AIVoiceDetection/README.md

-# AIVoiceDetection
-Fake Voice Detection Using Deep Learning
+# DeepFake Voice Detection with Deep Learning
-Detecting AI-generated voices with MFCC and DNN
+Fake Voice(AI altered) Detection Using Deep Learning Detecting AI-generated voices with MFCC and DNN

 I developed a deep learning–based system to detect deepfake audio using Mel Frequency Cepstral Coefficients (MFCCs) as input features and a custom-built Dense Neural Network (DNN).
 The pipeline includes: